 In the 1790 census for Leverett, Massachusetts, Adam Freeman is listed in the "All Other Free Persons" column and a woman, likely his wife, is listed in the "Free White Females" column.
 "Adam, a negro" is listed in the 1800 federal census for the town.
 By then, he lived alone.

-Freeman is a common surname for those who were once enslaved but had gained their freedom.
+Freeman was a common surname for those who were once enslaved but had gained their freedom (although it was also a relatively common last name for White people, as well.)
 It is unknown whether this was the case for Adam's parents, or for himself.